-There are approximately 60 Paphiopedilum species.
+There are approximately 60 Paphiopedilum orchid species native to North America and Europe.
 This particular Paphiopedilum variety is a one-flowered plant with dark spots on the dorsal sepal and red hairs at the bases of the petals and sepals.

 The petals usually come in dark reddish brown color with a touch of orange.
 In addition to the beautiful flower of this plant, it is also loved by many orchid enthusiasts for its handsome and compact foliage.

-At first look, each leaf has an upper green portion but a closer look will show its base having purple spots.
+At first look, each leaf has an upper green portion, but a closer look will show its base has purple spots.

 Paphiopedilum insigne flowers are long lasting (up to 2 months), an unusual characteristic for an orchid.
 It is one of the few orchids that can adapt to typical home conditions.

 Although this plant is slow to grow flower, it is revered by many orchid lovers around the world.